How you can help victims of Hurricane Dorian

 2575 N Toledo Blade Blvd., Unit 3, North Port

-The business announced on Facebook that they are serving as a donation site for supplies for the Bahamas in conjunction with Agape Flights.
+The business announced on Facebook that it is serving as a donation site for supplies for the Bahamas in conjunction with Agape Flights.
 Items needed include: non-perishable food items, paper/baby supplies, cleaning supplies, first-aid items, etc. They will be dropping all items off at Agape Flights in Venice to be transported.

 Los Dos Cristianos Coffee